Skip to content

-The Best Book Catalog Apps in 2026
+Best Free Book Catalog Apps in 2026 (Ranked and Compared)

 A book catalog app turns your physical collection into a searchable, organized digital library.
 You scan books with your phone, they appear with title, author, cover image, and metadata, and you build a record of what you own over time.